 I'm an award-winning science journalist and multimedia producer based in New York City.
 My work has been featured in The Best American Science and Nature Writing; in 2016, I received the Grimme Online Award and the European Newspaper Award for a multimedia project I produced for the Frankfurter Allgemeine Zeitung that was the first journalistic project that used frequency spectrograms to visualize sound on a large scale.
 The project was also longlisted for the Nannen Preis in the category "Web-Reportage."
-This year's nominations are for the GOLDENE KAMERA Digital Award, the acatech PUNKT award, and the Georg von Holzbrinck science journalism award, and in 2018, I was named Journalist in Residence at HITS Heidelberg for 2019.
+2017 nominations were for the GOLDENE KAMERA Digital Award, the acatech PUNKT award, and the Georg von Holzbrinck science journalism award, and in 2018, I was named Journalist in Residence at HITS Heidelberg for 2019.

 I'm one of the authors of The Science Writers' Handbook, an introduction to science and freelance writing (Da Capo Press, 2013); have explained science to 6 million prime time viewers on German national television (ARD); and have produced pieces for German television.
 I am an author/producer for the German TV production company Sichtzeit TV in Cologne and a freelance journalist, whose work has appeared in many American and European media outlets including the Los Angeles Times, the Chicago Tribune, WIRED (online), The Atlantic (online), Nautilus, Quanta Magazine, Nature, Science News, Prevention, Storybench, Cell, Frankfurter Allgemeine Zeitung, DIE ZEIT, Rheinpfalz am Sonntag, Greenpeace Magazin (Germany) and SonntagsZeitung (Switzerland).
 I've edited for Nautilus magazine and others.
 Current projects include shooting and editing video for a multimedia piece for the web site of the German magazine DER SPIEGEL.